Sam-Girma/Kebeleye/README.md

 5. Admin can ban Kebele members or Kebele officials.

-6. Admin can remove either or both kebele member or/and kebele official roles from the system.
+6. Admin can remove either both kebele member and kebele official or one of the roles from the system.